 Emerging markets have very specific problems, and need very specific solutions.
-What you need to know is...
+This is what you need to know ...

 The current pharmaceutical and healthcare products distribution model in developing countries is exhausted and requires a new way of thinking by the distributor.
 Innovation in thought, adaptation, and even possibly disruption, will be required to survive the oncoming paradigm shift.

 Despite alluring potential, most large pharmaceutical firms have not been able to maintain a stable position in emerging markets – developing countries account for only 10-20% of the overall revenue of multinationals.
 Enter China and India.
 Competition has brought low cost generic drugs and medical products to the masses, and along with it much growth in both the manufacturing and distribution sectors, especially for SMEs (Small to Medium-sized Enterprises).
 But for local distributors in developing markets, substantial challenges are looming as population growth cannot keep pace with the flood of products and competitors entering their markets.
 The weak players that are not able to adapt to this new reality and changing landscape will fade away and die.